Genuine objects in wood

 Rayah contemplates how we can achieve so much more with far less and how we should not exhaust natural resources in designs driven by the rationale of making for the sake of making.
 For her, an object carries more than just the maker’s vision; it tells the story of the material’s past, of its origins and of the value of natural resources that designers increasingly take for granted.
 This must never be the case or become the norm.
 As a creator, she finds it essential to recognize that raw materials never come without a cost to nature, they always leave an impact.
 And it is through everything she does or creates that she aims to convey this message.

 Since 2013, she has practiced the craft of handworking wood, with woodturning becoming the predominant focus over the years.
-This method resonates with her deeply, as the repetitive, almost hypnotic motions of the wood spinning in constant rhythm on the lathe induce a trance-like state, offering a tranquility she finds nowhere else.
+Through formal training and learning from an elder craftsman, she increasingly realized that this technique was her true calling.
+The method resonates with her deeply, as the repetitive, almost hypnotic motions of the wood spinning in constant rhythm on the lathe induce a trance-like state, offering a tranquility she finds nowhere else.
 It enables her to escape the stresses of life; as the world spins on, hers seemingly pauses, dictated by the lathe's continuous rotations.

 c Renaat Nijs